fredmutisya/Antimicro.ai/README.md

 # Antimicro.ai

-This code was developed by Dr. Fredrick Mutisya and Dr. Rachael Kanguha using Pfizer data as apart of the Vivli data challenge.
+This code was developed by Dr. Fredrick Mutisya and Dr. Rachael Kanguha using Pfizer data as part of the Vivli data challenge.

 # README